-- 2.3.1 Any Client Device and any Server Device that are connected to each other in accordance with this Specification may freely exchange messages, and within those messages basic status information.
-However, most Protocol Layer functionality defined by this Specification is restricted, and only accessible where the Client Device and Server Device are considered to be authenticated to each other: - a.
-The Client Device considers the Server Device to be authenticated where messages received from the Server Device contain an identifier that has been entered into the Client Device by an appropriately authorised operator; and - b.
-The Server Device considers the Client Device to be authenticated where messages received from the Client Device contain an identifier that has been entered into the Server Device by an appropriately authorised operator. - 2.3.2 Each message transmitted by the Client Device and the Server Device includes within its status information a flag to indicate whether the sender of the message currently considers the recipient of the message to be authenticated.
+- 2.3.1 Any client device and any server device that is connected to the other in accordance with this specification may freely exchange messages, and basic status information within those messages.
+However, most Protocol Layer functionality defined by this specification is restricted, and only accessible where the client device and server device are considered to be authenticated to each other: - the client device considers the server device to be authenticated where messages received from the server device contain an identifier that has been entered into the client device by an appropriately authorised operator; and - the server device considers the client device to be authenticated where messages received from the client device contain an identifier that has been entered into the server device by an appropriately authorised operator. - 2.3.2 Each message transmitted by the client device and the server device includes a flag within the status information to indicate whether the sender of the message currently considers the recipient of the message to be authenticated.